MattyCalimbas/CodingDojo-Python-Django/Login_Registration/README.md

 # Login and Registration (Coding Dojo Python/Django assignment)

 This is an assignment where I was tasked with the creation of a simple login and registration page.
-This web application is mostly functional with Email REGEX implementation for user registation and validations for security.
+This web application is fully functional with Regex implementation in validations for security and MySQL database implementation for registration.

 Languages Utilized:
 <ul>